wojo81/putpng/readme.md

 # putpng

 ## Purpose
-putpng is a sort replacement for the Doom modding tools setpng and grabpng: https://zdoom.org/wiki/SetPNG
+putpng is a sort of replacement for the Doom modding tools setpng and grabpng: https://zdoom.org/wiki/SetPNG

 This program is only meant for offsetting with 'grAb' chunks within 'png' files, so it does not contain equivalents to setpng's 'alph', 'noalph', and 'z' options.
-Currently, it also does not support mathematical offset arguments like in grabpng.
-However, it does contain a special crop command which is present in other Doom modding tools.
+However, it does contain a crop command which is present in other Doom modding tools.

 ## Usage